The Best Pumpkin Patch in Every State

 New Hampshire: McKenzie’s Farm in Milton

 Unlike many u-pick farms, McKenzie’s Farm is pet-friendly!
 And on a clear day, you’ll enjoy sweeping views all the way to Mount Washington.
-Here are some pretty no-carve pumpkin decorating ideas to try.
+After this classic fall activity, follow up with something out of the ordinary—no-carve pumpkin decorating.

 New Jersey: Alstede Farms in Chester